dirkjan/portfolio/collections/_posts/2025-03-31-grading-visual-design.md

 - Creation of a test plan and user testing
 - Front end development

+> "The redesign prepared our software to be showcased in client demos and be implemented as SaaS, opening up a completely new proposition for BuyBay."

 # Analysis

 Here are two examples of the old grading screens: